Chirality-Induced Spin Currents in a Fermi Gas: Supplemental Material

 \section{Supplemental Material}

-In this supplemental material, we describe a simplified one dimensional model of a twisted weakly interacting Fermi gas and show that the centers of mass for each spin component obey a driven harmonic oscillator equation, where the effective driving force is spin-dependent.
-We tabulate the fit parameters used to model the data.
+In this supplemental material, we describe a simplified one dimensional model of a twisted weakly interacting Fermi gas and show that the centers of mass for each spin component obey a driven harmonic oscillator equation with an effective spin-dependent driving force.
+We tabulate the parameters used to model the data and display the effective forces.